henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

     User ->> D: looks at screen
-    D ->>+ GR: User is given a cloze phrase question GR ->>+ Database: fetchs cloze phrase question and answer choices Database -->>- GR: Return cloze phrase question and answer choices GR -->>- D: returns cloze phrase question answer
+    D ->>+ GR: User is given a cloze phrase question GR ->>+ Database: fetches cloze phrase question and answer choices Database -->>- GR: Return cloze phrase question and answer choices GR -->>- D: returns cloze phrase question answer

-    D ->>+ GR: User chooses cloze phrase questions answer GR -->>+ D: User is notified that thier answer is corrrect and that is it the next players turn
+    D ->>+ GR: User chooses cloze phrase questions answer GR -->>+ D: User is notified that their answer is correct and that is it the next players turn
 ```

 ### User guesses a correct answer

 1. User is in a game session using their device
-2. User is prompted with a storyline containing a missing word
+2. User is prompted with a storyline containing a cloze phrase question
 3. User types or says a word that is the correct answer
 4. User clicks the "Confirm" button
 5. User is notified that their answer was correct